5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 Elephant Rocks just past Chester Lake during golden hour

-The lake itself is stunning — calm, clear, and framed by rugged mountains.
+The lake itself is striking — calm, clear, and framed by rugged mountains.
 The reflections are especially beautiful during golden hour, when the larches glow in the fading light.
 Once you reach the lake, you can wander along the shoreline loop or continue to the Elephant Rocks.
 This short extension adds a bit of adventure and even more photo opportunities.
 Chester Lake may not be as dramatic as Pocaterra or Arethusa, but its tranquil beauty and rewarding views make it one of the best places to experience larch season in Kananaskis.

 Arethusa Cirque